-We started doing this in 2011 and have had outstanding results.
-More importantly the new puppy owners have.
+We started doing the "ENS" also called the "Bio Sensor" program in 2011 and have had outstanding results.
+More importantly, the new puppy owners have.
 As you are shopping kennels, please do yourself a favor and make sure that the breeder is doing this with their puppies.
 If not you need to take a hard look elsewhere.

 Surprising as it may seem, it isn't capacity that explains the differences that exist between individuals because most seem to have far more capacity than they will ever use.
 The differences that exist between individuals seem to be related to something else.
 The ones who achieve and outperform others seem to have within themselves the ability to use hidden resources.
 In other words, it's what they are able to do with what they have that makes the difference.

 Researchers have studied these phenomena and have looked for new ways to stimulate individuals in order to improve their natural abilities.
-Some of the methods discovered have produced life long lasting effects.
+Some of the methods discovered have produced life's long-lasting effects.
 Today many of the differences between individuals can now be explained by the use of early stimulation methods.

 Sexual maturity was attained sooner in the littermates given early stress exercises.
 When tested for differences in health and disease, the stressed animals were found to be more resistant to certain forms of cancer and infectious diseases and could withstand terminal starvation and exposure to cold for longer periods than their non-stressed littermates.

-In the higher level animals the effect of early stimulation exercises have also been studied.
-The use of surrogate mothers and familiar objects were tested by both of the Kelloggs and Dr. Yearkes using young chimpanzees.
+In higher-level animals, the effect of early stimulation exercises has also been studied.
+The use of surrogate mothers and familiar objects was tested by both Kelloggs and Dr. Yearkes using young chimpanzees.
 Their pioneer research shows that the more primates were deprived of stimulation and interaction during early development, the less able they were to cope, adjust and later adapt to situations as adults.

 The "Bio Sensor" program was also concerned with early neurological stimulation in order to give the dog a superior advantage.
-Its development utilized six exercises which were designed to stimulate the neurological system.
+Its development utilized six exercises that were designed to stimulate the neurological system.
 Each workout involved handling puppies once each day.
 The workouts required handling them one at a time while performing a series of five exercises.
 Listed in order of preference, the handler starts with one pup and stimulates it using each of the five exercises.
 The handler completes the series from beginning to end before starting with the next pup.
-The handling of each pup once per day involves the following exercises: (see the pictures at the bottom of the page)
+The handling of each pup once per day involves the following exercises.

 Benefits of Stimulation